34anjani/CryptoTrack/README.md

  # CryptoTrack – Real Time Cryptocurrency Tracker

  ## 📌 Overview
-CryptoTrack is a full-stack web application that displays real-time prices of the top 100 cryptocurrencies in INR, EUR, and USD with auto-refresh option every 30 seconds.
+CryptoTrack is a full-stack web application that displays real-time prices of the top 100 cryptocurrencies in INR, EUR, and USD with auto refresh option every 30 seconds.
 Users can set custom price alerts with browser notifications, visualize 7-day price history through interactive line charts, and download CSV files for offline analysis.
 The app features secure user authentication for managing personal alerts, and supports multi-currency switching in a single click.
 Built with React.js on the frontend, Node.js and Express.js on the backend, and MongoDB for storing user data and alert configurations.

 ---